-Option for coverage under Public Employees Benefits Board (PEBB) retiree insurance

-A retiring school employee is eligible to continue enrollment or defer enrollment in Public Employees Benefits Board (PEBB) insurance coverage as a retiree if they meet procedural and substantive eligibility requirements.
+Option for Coverage Under Public Employees Benefits Board (PEBB) Retiree Insurance A retiring school employee or a dependent becoming eligible as a survivor is eligible to continue enrollment or defer enrollment in Public Employees Benefits Board (PEBB) insurance coverage if they meet procedural and substantive eligibility requirements.
 See the PEBB Retiree Enrollment Guide for details.